hannobraun/playground/2025-08-02_monobloc/README.md

 { => n
   n 2 +
 }
-  fun => add_two
+  => add_two
 ```

 This is the first example where we do something new, but don't require a new
 feature to do it.
-We just combine things that we already have; blocks,
+We just combine things that we already have; blocks and
-functions, and bindings; and we get a function with named parameters.
+bindings; and we get a function with named parameters.

 Strictly speaking, the parameter is still implicit.
 Only instead of the `+`
 consuming more than the function itself provides, we have a binding that
 consumes something that the caller needs to supply.

-And by putting such a binding first in a block, we can make the requirements of
+But by placing such a binding first in a block, we can make the requirements of
 that block very explicit.

 This demonstrates a very important design principle: A minimal set of orthogonal